Black Hawk (nightclub): History

 The Black Hawk's intimate atmosphere was ideal for small jazz groups and the club was a very popular hangout.
 In 1959, the fees that the club was able to pay jazz acts rose from less than $300 to more than $3,000 a week.

 A "cage" area separated by woven wire fencing was provided for patrons under 21 years old who could not legally consume alcohol.
-This exception to the liquor laws was set up by an agreement between Black Hawk owner Guidio Caccienti and Mayor George Christopher, and made it possible for children to experience jazz.
+This exception to the liquor laws was set up by an agreement between Black Hawk owner Guidio Cacianti and Mayor George Christopher, and made it possible for children to experience jazz.

 A number of musicians recorded albums at the club, including Miles Davis, Cal Tjader, Thelonious Monk, Shelly Manne and Mongo Santamaría.

-Notable musicians who appeared there include the Dave Brubeck Quartet, John Coltrane, Dizzy Gillespie, Chet Baker, Vince Guaraldi, Stan Getz, Mary Stallings, Johnny Mathis, Art Blakey, Shorty Rogers, Art Pepper, Art Farmer, Gerry Mulligan, Horace Parlan and Russ Freeman.
+Other notable musicians who appeared there include the Dave Brubeck Quartet, John Coltrane, Dizzy Gillespie, Chet Baker, Vince Guaraldi, Stan Getz, Mary Stallings, Johnny Mathis, Art Blakey, Shorty Rogers, Art Pepper, Art Farmer, Gerry Mulligan, Horace Parlan and Russ Freeman.
 Art Tatum mainly did concert work in the last 18 months of his life; he played the Black Hawk in 1955.

 Sunday afternoon sessions at the Black Hawk offered blowing time to young musicians.
 After a young sextet working at the Black Hawk brought Johnny Mathis in for a Sunday afternoon session, Helen Noga, co-owner of the club, decided that she wanted to manage his career.
 In early September 1955, Mathis gained a job singing at weekends for Ann Dee's 440 Club.
 After repeated attempts, Noga convinced George Avakian, then head of Popular Music A&R at Columbia, to see him.
 Avakian came to the club, heard Mathis sing and sent the now famous telegram to his record company: "Have found phenomenal 19-year-old boy who could go all the way."

 Billie Holiday and Lester Young played their last West Coast club dates here and the Modern Jazz Quartet played its first.
 When Charlie Parker was supposed to be opening across town at Gordon "Dutch" Nieman's Say When Club at 952 Bush Street, near Powell, he could be found instead jamming at the Black Hawk.
 For several months each year, Brubeck, who got his real start at the Black Hawk, returned for extended series of appearances with his quartet, playing for consecutive weekends, sometimes for three months at a time.

 Oakland-based guitarist and guitar builder Nick Esposito, known for his 1940's recordings with Barney Bigard including "Empty Ballroom Blues", "Penny", and "Back Fat Boogie," appeared many times at the Black Hawk during the 1950s.

 The Blackhawk was closed in 1963.
 After housing a number of clubs including the "Top Drawer," the building was finally demolished, and is now a parking lot.
 Still standing adjacent to the site, however, is the "222 Club" (also known as "The Three Deuces"), a former green room to the Blackhawk where equipment was stored for live recordings.
 For his 1962 performance, Cal Tjader wrote a tune entitled "222 Time" as a nod to the Blackhawk's longtime neighbor.